test-kitchen/test-kitchen/ECOSYSTEM.md

 # Community and Ecosystem plugins

-Here is collection of plugins for extending Test Kitchen functionality:
+Here is a collection of plugins for extending Test Kitchen functionality:

 The following are in the test-kitchen GitHub organization